Communication Studies

 This course traces the evolution of rhetorical theory through its major eras and configurations.
 Starting with the Sophists and pre-Socratics, participants will trace the intellectual path of rhetorical theory through the ancient period into medieval times, from the church fathers to fathers of the Renaissance, from the modern era into the post-modern world.
 Thus, participants should expect to leave the course with a strong understanding of the relationship among power, knowledge, and rhetorical theory throughout history.

-The course provides an opportunity for participants to conduct a survey and engage in a critique of the theories offered by the various approaches to cinema, including formalism, structuralism, semiotics, narratology, phenomenology, Marxism, psychoanalysis, and feminism.
+The course provides an opportunity for participants to conduct a survey and engage in a critique of the theories offered by the various approaches to cinema, such as formalism, structuralism, semiotics, narratology, phenomenology, Marxism, psychoanalysis, and feminism.
 Participants will also have the opportunity to develop an overview of questions and concerns raised by film theorists.
+The course also provides a broad overview of the methods and practice of film criticism.

 CM 9324.
 Communications Law and Ethics.
 3 Semester Hours.

-A study of the historical development of the First Amendment and a discussion of the moral reasoning which informs a responsible exercise of press freedom.
+A study of the historical development of the First Amendment and how this history affects current communication practices.
 Participants will pay special attention to areas of law essential for mass communication practitioners, such as libel, invasion of privacy, copyright, and information access.
-The course also includes a discussion of the growing convergence between information delivery systems and ensuing patterns of regulation and deregulation.
+The course also includes a discussion of the current patterns of regulation and deregulation in print and digital media.

-This course will address a range of issues germane to feminist theory and gender studies.
-Its primary aim, however, will be to describe, analyze, and discuss the issues that inform current feminist theories in the interrelated fields of communication studies, literary studies, cultural studies, new histories, as well as studies in race and post-colonialism.
-Possible issues include the ways feminism constructs, the relationship between theory and practice, the way political and ethnic issues are dealt with in feminist theory, and concepts of identity and community that inform feminist viewpoints.
+This course will address a range of issues relating to gender, race, and class within communication studies.
+Its primary aim, however, will be to describe, analyze, and discuss the issues that inform historic and current communication theories and practices in the interrelated fields of communication studies, feminist and gender studies, literary studies, cultural studies, new histories, as well as studies in race and post-colonialism.

 CM 9344.
-Topics in Communication Study.
+Special Topics in Communication Study.
 3 Semester Hours.